-1. (a) Does your country have special legislation that authorizes the interception of private communications to assist in the investigation of crime?
-Yes

-If yes, does the interception require the prior authorization of a Court of law?
-Yes

-If yes, please answer questions (b), (c) and (d) below:

-(b) what conditions must be present or criteria met before a Court will grant an order authorizing the interception of private communications?
+1. (a) Does your country have special legislation that authorizes th private communications to assist in the investigation of crime? \Box Yes e interception of ☐ No If yes, does the interception require the prior authorization of a Co □ Yes □ No ourt of law?
+If yes, please answer questions (b), (c) and (d) below: (b) what conditions must be present or criteria met before a Coorder authorizing the interception of private communications? ourt will grant an

-Answer: Such a measure may be taken if information of high significance for the investigation of a case may reasonably be assumed to be obtained in this way.
-The condition is also set that the investigation in question relates to an offence punishable by imprisonment for at least eight years, or that the measure is demanded by important public or private interests.

-(c) describe the hearing in which the application for an authorization to intercept private communications is granted.
+- (c) describe the hearing in which the application for an authorization to intercept private communications is granted.
 Who presents the application (police? prosecuting attorney)?
 How is the evidence presented (viva voce, by sworn written statement)?
-Is the application audio-recorded?

-Answer: The police or a prosecutor directs to the courts a request to this effect, which shall be made in writing and reasoned.
-The request shall be accompanied with any documents supporting it.
-The matter is subsequently brought up in court without notification to the suspect.

-- (d) must the authorization to intercept private communications specify: - what types of interception may be used (ie. microphone, interception of computer communications, wiretap of phones)?
-Yes - the length of time the authorization remains in effect?
-Yes Is there a maximum time provided by law that an authorization to intercept can remain in effect?
-Yes If yes, what is that time?
-Four weeks - the names of the persons who are the target of the authorization?
-Yes - 2.
-Do legislative provisions require that the person whose communications have been intercepted be notified of this fact once the interception has ended?
-Yes

-Topic II: The admissibility of intercepted communications in criminal trials

-- 3. Is some type of admissibility hearing held to determine whether evidence obtained through the electronic interception of communications may be admitted in evidence against an accused person at his/her trial?
-No - 4.
-Is the accused in preparation for his/her criminal trial permitted to review all evidence that was presented at the initial request or application for an authorization?
-Yes - 5.
-Is the accused's counsel permitted to question the persons who prepared written or made oral statements at the initial request or application for an authorization?
-Yes

-If yes, are there criteria used by the Court to permit this questioning?
-No

-- 6. For what reasons would a Court not permit the use of intercepted private communications in a criminal prosecution? - Would the Court refuse to permit the use of intercepted private communications depending on the occupation of the person to whom the communication is made (ie. lawyer, priest, doctor) or the relationship between the persons whose communication has been intercepted (ie. marital)?
-Yes - Can the Court refuse to admit evidence such as drugs and cash seized as a result of an unlawful interception of a private communication?
-No - 7.
-In your country, are there domestic legislative provisions or international conventions that regulate the interception of private communications by foreign investigative agencies (ie. CIA, DEA)?
-No
+Is the application audio-recorded? - (d) must the authorization to intercept private communications specify: - what types of interception may be used (ie. microphone, interception of computer communications, wiretap of phones)? ☐ Yes ☐ No ■ the length of time the authorization remains in effect? ☐ Yes ☐ No Is there a maximum time provided by law that an authorization to intercept can remain in effect? ☐ Yes ☐ No If yes, what is that time? ■ the names of the persons who are the target of the authorization? □ Yes □ No 2.
+Do legislative provisions require that the person whose communications have been intercepted be notified of this fact once the interception has ended? \Box Yes \Box No Topic II: The admissibility of intercepted communications in criminal trials 3.
+Is some type of admissibility hearing held to determine whether evidence obtained through the electronic interception of communications may be admitted in evidence against an accused person at his/her trial? \Box Yes \Box No 4.
+Is the accused in preparation for his/her criminal trial permitted to review all evidence that was presented at the initial request or application for an authorization? ☐ Yes ☐ No 5.
+Is the accused's counsel permitted to question the persons who prepared written or made oral statements at the initial request or application for an authorization?☐ Yes☐ No If yes, are there criteria used by the Court to permit this questioning? \Box Yes \Box No If yes, what are the criteria?
+6. For what reasons would a Court not permit the use of intercepted private communications in a criminal prosecution? ■ Would the Court refuse to permit the use of intercepted private communications depending on the occupation of the person to whom the communication is made (ie. lawyer, priest, doctor) or the relationship between the persons whose communication has been intercepted (ie. marital)? □ Yes □ No Explain. ■ Can the Court refuse to admit evidence such as drugs and cash seized as a result of an unlawful interception of a private communication? □ Yes □ No 7.
+In your country, are there domestic legislative provisions or international conventions that regulate the interception of private communications by foreign investigative agencies (ie. CIA, DEA)? \Box Yes \Box No If yes, provide details.

+Many thanks for completing the questionnaire.
+All responses will be tabulated and discussed at our October, 2009 meeting in Marrakech.